StackStorm/st2docs/docs/source/rbac.rst

 Note that rule enforcements are ``operational models``.
 You cannot create/modify/delete them via API.
 So permissions other than ``view`` and ``list`` do not make sense.

+**Inquiries**

+Inquiries inherit response permissions based on execution permissions of the workflow that generated them.
+This is useful for ensuring that anyone that has rights to execute a workflow that generates an Inquiry is also automatically granted permissions to respond to that Inquiry.

+Specifically, granting ``action_execute`` on a workflow action, or its parent pack, also grants ``inquiry_respond`` permissions for any Inquiries generated from that Workflow.

+For detailed examples, see `Securing Inquiries with RBAC <inquiries.html#securing-inquiries-with-rbac>`__

 Permissions and Executions Which Are Not Triggered via the API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~